List of multiple Olympic medalists: List of Olympic medals over career

-This list includes athletes who have won seven or more Olympic medals over their sporting career.
+This list includes athletes who have won six or more Olympic medals over their sporting career.
 It includes top-three placings in the 1896 Olympic Games and 1900 Olympic Games, before medals were actually awarded for those placings.
 Medals won in the 1906 Intercalated Games are not included.

 For simplicity, when an athlete has won medals for more than one nation, their entry in this list only mentions the last Nation represented.
 The Years listed for each athlete only include the Games in which they won medals.
 More detailed information is provided in the linked articles for the individual athletes.

 In cases where two or more athletes have the same number of total medals, the first tiebreaker is the number of gold medals, followed by the number of silver medals.
 If the tied athletes have exactly the same number of gold, silver and bronze medals, the ranking is given as a tie and the athletes are listed in order first by career years and then alphabetically by surname.